arista-eosplus/ztpserver/docs/startup.rst

 **HTTP Server Deployment Options**

 ZTPServer is a Python WSGI compliant application that can be deployed behind any WSGI web server or run as a standalone application.
-This section provides details for configuring ZTPServer to run under various WSGI compliant web servers.

 After initial startup, any change to ``ztpserver.conf`` will require a server restart.
-However, all other files are read as-needed, therefore no server restart is required to pick up changes in definitions, neighbordb, resources, etc.
+However, all other files are read on-demand, therefore no server restart is required to pick up changes in definitions, neighbordb, resources, etc.

-.. note:: The ``ztps`` standalone server executable is for demo and debugging use, ONLY.
-It is not recommended for production use.
+.. note:: The ``ztps`` standalone server executable is for demo and testing use ONLY.
+It is NOT recommended for production use!

 Apache (mod_wsgi)
 `````````````````